July 14 Column: Creative Pest Control

 The sleeves are about 10″ wide by about 36″ long, and are open on each end.
 You slip a sleeve up over a branch and loosely cinch up each end with the draw strings.
 We’ve put them onto the branches on a couple of trees and I think it’s going to work GREAT!
 I’m very excited about this.

-According to the information, you can put the sleeves in place once the blossoms have dropped and the small cherries start to develop.
+You put the sleeves in place once the blossoms have dropped and the small cherries start to develop.

 The following methods that we also employ are not new to us.
 We’ve been using them for years and they are also helpful: